Soil Stabilization Types and Techniques of Soil Stabilization.

 Soil stabilization is the process that brings about improvement in the performance of the soil subgrade or soil base.

-To improve the soil power in the road pavement to bear vehicles load stabilized the soil required.
+To improve the soil power in the road pavement to bear vehicle load stabilize the soil required.

 Type of Stabilization

 This is a very common process of road construction that is used in almost all types of Road construction projects.
 Generally, stabilization is classified into two types.
-Which discuss in detail below:
+Which is discussed in detail below:

 Chemical Stabilization